Bundesliga clubs show solidarity with Ukraine | DW | 26.02.2022

 "Russia’s attack on Ukraine has deeply shaken us all.
 We condemn any kind of war.
 Sport stands for togetherness, fair play and solidarity.
 Our sympathy goes to all innocent people, who we — as well as Danylo Sikan — stand by.”"

-In the Premier League, Manchester United and Watfor players, together with United coach Ralf Rangnick, posed in front of a peace sign before kick-off.
+In the Premier League, Manchester United and Watford players, together with United coach Ralf Rangnick, posed in front of a peace sign before kickoff.

 In Italy, all Serie A matches were postponed by five minutes in another protest against Russia’s invasion.